Last Updated on June 29, 2022 by Angela Vaz

 9. Have a reservoir of knowledge that you can dip into

 I can credit 100% of my successes in every walk of life to reading.
-Be it business, taking care of my mum who had cancer, navigating through life’s difficulties – reading has helped me immensely.
+Be it business, taking care of my mum who had cancer, or navigating through life’s difficulties – reading has helped me immensely.

 The knowledge you get from books, podcasts, documentaries, etc., can save your life.